aneesh-acharyeah/tailwind-portfolio/README.md

 - Enhance accessibility with ARIA labels and keyboard navigation.

 ## License
-© 2025 YourName.
-All rights reserved.
+© 2025 Aneesh G. All rights reserved.